peterhinch/micropython-async/v3/docs/TUTORIAL.md

 data as is available.

 `readline()` Return as many characters as are available up to and including any newline character.
-Required if you intend to use `StreamReader.readline()`
+Required if you intend to use `StreamReader.readline()`.
+It should return a maximum of one line.
 `read(n)` Return as many characters as are available but no more than `n`.
 Required to use `StreamReader.read()` or `StreamReader.readexactly()`